Nicky Forster: Brentford (second spell)

 On 16 June 2010, Forster re-signed for Brentford on a two-year deal.
 He scored his first goal in his second spell at the club in a 1–1 draw with Exeter City on 14 January 2011.
 Forster was appointed as temporary manager following the departure of Andy Scott on 3 February 2011, with Mark Warburton as his assistant.
 On 1 March, it was confirmed Forster would remain first team manager on a permanent basis until the end of the current season.
 On 19 May 2011, Forster announced his retirement from football to concentrate on management.
 Earlier that week, it was announced that he had failed to land the Brentford manager's job.

 Lingfield

 In 2011, Forster signed for Lingfield of the Sussex County League.
 He scored twice on his debut in an FA Cup match against Hailsham Town.
 His first league goals came in his next game for the club in a 3–0 win against AFC Uckfield.

 Dover Athletic

 On 27 September 2011, he was appointed player-manager of Dover Athletic after the departure of Martin Hayes.
 He appeared on the substitutes' bench in the first league match of the season, a 2–2 home draw with Farnborough on 18 August 2012.
 Forster made his Dover debut as a 46th-minute substitute for Calum Willock in a 1–0 home loss to Chelmsford City on 4 September.

-In January 2013, with Dover still third in the table despite five losses in a row, Forster was placed on gardening leave; the club appointed a new manager the following day.
+In January 2013, with Dover still third in the table despite five consecutive losses, Forster was placed on gardening leave; the club appointed Chris Kinnear the following day.